googleworkspace/google-chat-samples/python/auth-bot/README.md

      to create a project and enable App Engine.
   1. Enable the People API for your project using [this wizard](https://console.cloud.google.com/flows/enableapi?apiid=people.googleapis.com).
-  1. Enable the People API for your project using [this wizard](https://console.cloud.google.com/flows/enableapi?apiid=datastore.googleapis.com).
+  1. Enable the Cloud Datastore API for your project using [this wizard](https://console.cloud.google.com/flows/enableapi?apiid=datastore.googleapis.com).
   1. Follow [instructions](https://support.google.com/googleapi/answer/6158849?hl=en) for creating
      an oauth client ID for your project.
 USe the ype "Web application" and a redirect